 - Assets were not properly owned by an existing trust

 If the situation isn’t overly complex, you may only need the Savannah probate attorney to consult with you or review a few documents.
 A couple of hours of the attorney’s time might be all you need to ensure that you’ve got everything in proper order.
 On the other hand, if things start looking particularly complicated, it’s a good idea to gather up all your materials and sit down with an experienced probate lawyer in Savannah for your own protection and your family’s peace of mind.

-For additional information on filing probate in Savannah, click here for Seven Steps to Handling Your Loved One’s Estate.
+For additional information on filing probate in Savannah, click here for The 7-Step Checklist of Estate Planning.